by SGM Herbert A. Friedman

 Roosevelt, the World Enemy No. 1

-I will end this Philippine section with another leaflet from the William J. Sebald Papers of the Nimitz Library Digital Collection.
+Another leaflet from the from the William J. Sebald Papers of the Nimitz Library Digital Collection.
 There are apparently at least three leaflets all done by the same artist and I assume all from the same Japanese propaganda unit.
 Each leaflet has been highlighted with some red color and caricatures U.S. President Franklin D. Roosevelt.
 The first is entitled Roosevelt, the World Enemy No. 1.

 The leaflet depicts Roosevelt at the upper left looking down on a dead Filipino while his wife and daughter cry.
 The text is: